ksu-is/NFL-Draft-prospect-predictor-/project roadmap.md

 - [x] Create title for website DONE
 - [x] Create description of the website DONE
 - [x] Create Read.me DONE
-- [ ] Analyze code from source and decide what variables will be used
+- [X] Upload code from Walt-King/NFL-Draft-Research DONE
-- [ ] Enter code for each variable to begin the equation
+- [X] Clone files to Github Desktop and upload them to Visual Studio DONE
-- [ ] Run the code to ensure that the equation works
+- [X] Run the code, locate problems under 'Problems' tab DONE
-- [ ] Decide what changes need to be made
+- [X] Analyze code in Visual Studio, leave comments for each problem DONE
-- [ ] Add new coding and see how it affects curent code
+- [X] Assign each problem to a group member DONE
-- [ ] Keep the positive changes and remove the negative ones
+- [ ] Work each problem and find a solution
-- [ ] Collaborate with group members to discuss our next steps
+- [ ] Make notes of successful changes, and also unscuccessful attempts
-- [x] Create power point slide to set expectation DONE
+- [ ] Discuss progress with group memebrs/Exchange notes
-- [ ] Present project to class
+- [X] Create power point slide to set expectation DONE